North Carolina Department of Health and Human Services: Backlog resolution (2014)

-Surplus, Brajer hired (2015-2016)
+Surplus, Brajer hired (2015-16)

 Throughout 2013 and early 2014, NCDHHS worked to resolve glitches with the NCTracks Medicaid billing system.
 The department announced the system was working "effectively" by July 204.
 The state's Medicaid program ended 2014 with a $130 million surplus, a contrast to the usual deficit held by the department.
 Despite the surplus, Wos stated that she was "disappointed" that the state elected not to move forward with her proposal to reform the state's Medicaid program.
 By 2015, NCDHHS had announced that the glitches from both NCTTracks and NC Fast were resolved, and Wos had "[convinced] the legislature of the need to invest in the state’s medical examiner system."

 Wos resigned on August 15, 2015, stating in a press conference that it was "simply time to go home" and spend time with her family.
 Asked by the press if she would "change any of the decisions that she made over a sometimes rocky tenure," she replied "not at all."
 Wos was replaced by Rick Brajer, a former medical technology executive.
 After being sworn in, Brajer asserted to the press that Wos' resignation had been unrelated to the ongoing federal investigation into NCDHHS.

 In October 2015, NCDHHS introduced their Medicaid 1115 waiver, which petitioned federal Medicaid authorities to change the state system to a "capitized" billing process, where doctors bill a set per-patient fee as compared to billing for specific medical items.
 At the time, the state was the "largest state that has not moved from a fee-for-service system to capitated payment."
 Medicaid was running about $185 million below budget at the time of the proposal.
 Brajer was praised for the development from lawmakers such as Senator Tommy Tucker, who had previously been vocal in criticizing the department.
 Tucker also stated "I don’t want us to minimize the effort of these folks and the previous secretary in the reform of the department.... [that effort] has allowed us to look at $200 or $300 million in surplus."

+Mandy Cohen: the Opioid epidemic, GenX in drinking water, and the COVID-19 pandemic (2017-22)

+In January 2017 Mandy Cohen was appointed Health Secretary of the Department by Governor Roy Cooper.